awatlet/ardas/doc/MAX232N/max232n.md

 OUT: Out of the MAX232

 R: data received by the Arduino
-T: data received by the Arduino
+T: data transmit by the Arduino

 Pin 1 - **C1+**
 Pin 2 - **Vs+**